exasim-project/NeoFOAM/doc/api/fields.rst

     }

 Besides creating a temporary for the result it mainly calls the free standing ``add`` function which is implemented in ``FieldOperations.hpp``.
-This in turn dispatches to the ``addOp`` functor, that holds the actual addition kernels.
+This, in turn, dispatches to the ``addOp`` functor, that holds the actual addition kernels.
 In the case of addition this is implemented as a  ``Kokkos::parallel_for`` function, see `Kokkos documentation  <https://kokkos.org/kokkos-core-wiki/API/core/parallel-dispatch/parallel_for.html>`_ for more details.

 .. code-block:: cpp